I’m always on the lookout for good macaron flavour combinations.

 Directions

-- Bring the chickpea liquid to a boil in a small saucepan.
-When it heats, reduce the heat to low and let it simmer/reduce for 10 minutes – set a timer!
-This boiling liquid may have an odd odour so that you know.
-It should be reduced to around 1/3 cup.
+- In a small saucepan, bring your chickpea liquid to a boil.
+When it boils, lower the heat slightly and allow it to simmer/reduce for 10 solid minutes - set a timer!
+This boiling liquid will smell weird, FYI.
+You want it to reduce to about 1/3 cup.

-- Meanwhile, in a food processor, mix the almond flour, powdered sugar, and tea leaves.
-Pulse a few times to mix, then run for a minute or two.
+- While that’s reducing, combine the almond flour, powdered sugar, and tea leaves in the food processor.
+Pulse to combine and run it for a minute or two.

-- Toss in the cane sugar.
-Set a timer for 5 minutes to beat the mixture on high.
-This is when the real magic occurs.
-It’s awe-inspiring to watch!
-The final product should resemble a meringue with stiff, glossy peaks.
-After that, add your teaspoon of vanilla and beat for another minute on high.
+- Add your cane sugar.
+Beat the mixture on high for 5 minutes - again, set a timer!
+This is the stage where true magic happens.
+It’s amazing to watch!
+When you’re finished, the mixture should look like a meringue with stiff, glossy peaks.
+After, add your teaspoon of vanilla and beat on high for 1 more minute.

-- Fold in the sifted mixture in thirds until the meringue is over.
-(Pour in one-third of the liquid and fold.)
-(Do it again.)
-I discovered that my batter was a little dry at this stage.
-In the batter, I placed another teaspoon or two of vanilla extract.
-You want a dense, firm batter that is still a little shiny.
-Someone compared it to lava pouring down a cliff, but I’m not sure how accurate that comparison is.
-This is the point where you simply have to get a feel for it.
-This is why producing macarons is difficult!
+- When your meringue is done, fold in the sifted mixture in thirds.
+(Pour one-third in and fold.
+Repeat.)
+At this stage, I found that my batter was a little dry.
+I added another teaspoon or two of vanilla to the batter.
+You want it to be a thick, firm batter, but you also want it to be a little shiny.
+Someone likened it to lava flowing slowly down a mountain, but I’m not sure what sense that makes.
+This is the stage that you just have to get the knack for.
+This is why macaron-making is challenging!

-- Smack the cookie sheets on the counter a couple of times until you’re finished piping.
-You want to smooth out the macarons to get rid of the air bubbles inside.
-Whack them in the face – don’t be scared to injure them.
-My macarons started with tiny tips, but after a few smacks, the tops smoothed out.
-That’s how you can tell whether the batter is decent or not.
+- When you’re done piping, smack the cookie sheets on the counter a few times.
+You want to get the macarons to smooth out and release any air bubbles inside.
+Whack them - don’t be afraid to hurt them.
+My macarons started with small peaks, but once I smacked them a few times, the tops became smoother.
+That’s how you know the batter is good.

-- Allow 45 minutes to 1 hour for the macarons to dry on the counter.
-They should be fully dry to the touch – don’t poke them!
+- Allow the macarons to dry on the counter for 45 minutes to 1 hour.
+They should be dry to the lightest touch - don’t poke them, haha.

-- Bake the macarons for 30 minutes in the oven.
-Turn the oven off after 30 minutes and leave the cookies in the closed oven for another 15 minutes.
-After 15 minutes, open the oven door and let the cookies cool for another 15 minutes before removing them from the oven.
+- Bake the macarons for 30 minutes.
+When the 30 minutes have elapsed, turn the oven off and let the cookies sit in the closed oven for 15 minutes.
+After those 15 minutes have elapsed, open the oven door and let them cool for another 15 minutes before removing them from the oven.

-- In a medium-sized mixing bowl, mix the ingredients using a spatula.
-If you need a bit extra liquid to get the icing to come together, apply a tablespoon of almond milk at a time.
+- Combine the ingredients in a medium-sized bowl and use a spatula to combine.
+If you need a little more liquid to get the icing together, add a little almond milk to the mix, about a tablespoon at a time.

-- These Vegan French Macarons are light and soft, with a flavour that reminds me of a nice tea party!
+- These Vegan French Macarons are light and fluffy — and taste like a happy tea party!
 As a side note, I baked these cookies on a rainy day, and humidity does affect them; my feet did not develop as well as they should have.
 They still taste amazing, though!
 Enjoy:-)

 Cheers,